Most software developers want to be a team manager someday.

 (Have you ever wondered why the movie business does not have dozens of process frameworks and methodologies?
 It's because they have no technical people trying to describe how their business needs to work.
 Still, they are better at making their deadlines than we are…)

+Non-technical people are even worse managers than technical ones.
 Despite the inability of most software developers to become people managers, it seems that the selection of non-technical people is an even worse choice for management of technical people.
 It's because they don't speak the same language; they don't follow each others line of thinking and reasoning; they don't share the same humor, and they cannot communicate with each other using half a sentence and some jargon.
 Technical people need technologically savvy managers, otherwise there is little chance of a healthy basis for mutual respect and understanding.
 So, after my mistakes of 12 years earlier, I've learned my lesson.

 You should not allow project managers to manage technical teams.